 Debbie Long is an artist who works with Light.
 You might be mistaken in thinking her medium is glass through no fault of your own; the cast glass objects she creates are in and of themselves exquisitely crafted sculptural pieces, but in actuality they are merely conduits for the light that Debbie manipulates into these otherworldly experiences that are the sum total of her work.

 Debbie was Ken Price’s studio assistant for many years and that long apprenticeship has paid off in spades.
+All the experience and opportunities she got to take part in during this time will look invaluable on her resume, and if she decided to apply for future jobs, enlisting the help of professional resume writing services like ARC Resumes (https://www.arcresumes.com/local/pennsylvania/) will make sure that these achievements can help her to stand out in this industry.
 Although Debbie is certainly linked to Price’s creative lineage which includes artists Larry Bell and Ron Cooper among a few others, her work defies simplistic definition, nor can it really be compared to the aforementioned artists except in terms of their exploration of light.